cloris/TestTrainingContent/FY17Q4/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	![Screenshot of the previous step](Images/Fig10.png)

 Congratulations!
-In exercise you wrote code to create bindings on named ranges within the the Excel workbook named TestDoc.xlsx.
+In exercise you wrote code to create bindings on named ranges within the Excel workbook named TestDoc.xlsx.
 You also created event handlers so that the Add-in responds to the user when interacting with the Add-in user interface.

 ## Part 2: Host-specific - APIs that were introduced with Office 2016
 Host-specific - APIs that were introduced with Office 2016.
 This object model provides host-specific strongly-typed objects that correspond to familiar objects that you see when you use Office clients, and represents the future of Office JavaScript APIs.
 The host-specific APIs currently include the [Word JavaScript API](https://dev.office.com/reference/add-ins/word/word-add-ins-reference-overview) and the [Excel JavaScript API](https://dev.office.com/reference/add-ins/excel/application).
 In this part, we will introduce Excel JavaScript API.

 ## Exercise 3: Leverage the Excel JavaScript API
-In this exercise you will create a Excel Add-in that uses the Exel JavaScript API included in Excel 2016.
+In this exercise you will create a Excel Add-in that uses the Excel JavaScript API included in Excel 2016.

 1. Launch Visual Studio 2017, select **File | New | Project**.
 Expand **Templates**, **Visual C#**, **Office/SharePoint** ,**Add-ins**.
 Select **Excel Web Add-in**.
 Name the project **ExpenseReport** and click **OK**.
 2. When you create a new Add-in for Office project, Visual Studio prompts you with the **Choose the add-in type** page of the **Create Office Add-in** dialog.
 This is the point where you select the type of Office Add-in you want to create.
 Leave the default setting with the radio button titled **Add new functionalities to Excel** and select **Finish** to continue.